Gold, oil come off boil as Middle East risks, US rates in focus

 PHOTO

-European stocks edged up in early trading, following a late rally in Japan's Nikkei index.
-Global stock indices were little changed overall, with forecast-beating profit from the world's biggest listed miner BHP helping to prop up sentiment.
+European stocks were broadly flat, following a late rally in Japan's Nikkei index.
+Global stock indexes were little changed overall, with forecast-beating profit from the world's biggest listed miner BHP helping to prop up sentiment.

-Gold hovered above the $2,500 per-ounce level on expectations of imminent U.S. rate cuts and lingering concerns about the Middle East conflict, exacerbated by a major missile exchange between Israel and Hezbollah on Sunday.
+Gold hovered above $2,500 per ounce on expectations of imminent U.S. rate cuts and lingering concerns about the Middle East conflict, exacerbated by a major missile exchange between Israel and Hezbollah on Sunday.

 Middle East tensions - along with concerns about a potential shutdown of Libyan oil fields - had led to a surge in oil prices of more than 7% over the previous three sessions.
 However, that rally lost steam on Tuesday, with a slight dip in prices.